Ryan Reynolds and Rob McElhenney bring Hollywood to Wrexham at first home match

 It may not always be sunny in Wrexham and, indeed, their first visit since taking ownership of the club in February has been accompanied by plenty of familiar Welsh rain.

-But the ‘sold out’ signs had been put up at the Racecourse Ground before McElhenney and Reynolds entered stage right and strode out to the centre circle before Saturday’s Vanarama National League clash with Torquay.
+But the “sold out” signs had been put up at the Racecourse Ground before McElhenney and Reynolds entered stage right and strode out to the centre circle before Saturday’s Vanarama National League clash with Torquay United.

 “Last night Rob and I were walking around the Racecourse Ground without a single soul in here,” said Reynolds, who has 39.4 million followers on Instagram and over another 18 million on Twitter.